decagondev/back-end-project-week-tom-tarpey/README.md

 The current database in use is a simple sqlite database but this API is extensible in that you can change the `./data/dbConfig.js` file to decide what type of database provider is used (see [knex documentation](https://knexjs.org/) for further information)

+For production we can use a postgres database by using the production config instead of the development config which is using sqlite3.

 ---

 ## DEPLOY

-here is the instructions for deploying the server to heroku
+**here is the instructions for deploying the server to heroku**

 - create a [heroku](https://www.heroku.com/) account for free
 - download and install the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli)